shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

 ## Description of the Algorithm
 The GFNet model is implemented across four Python files: `dataset.py`, `modules.py`, `train.py` and `predict.py` The purpose of each file and the explanation of the code is described below:
 ### 1. dataset.py
 The original ADNI brain data was preprocessed into training and testing datasets and has two classes: Alzheimer’s disease and Normal Cognitive (NC).
-The input images are 2D brain slices in grayscale and have a size of 256 pixels in width and 240 pixels in height.
+The input images are 2D brain slices in grayscale (converted into 'RGB' during loading as required the input channels for GFNet are 3) and have a size of 256 pixels in width and 240 pixels in height.
 The first 10 input images from the training dataset are shown below:

 <img width="974" alt="image" src="https://github.com/user-attachments/assets/5701db24-826a-4ccf-a295-1bb5d51369e9">